 - Ruptured disks (cartilage cushions between the vertebrae)

 If you don’t know what’s causing yours, it’s best to allow a doctor to assess you.
-However, most back pain is “nonspecific”, meaning there isn’t one identifiable cause.
-In these cases, changing the way in which you sleep could do wonders.
+However, most back pain is “nonspecific,” meaning there isn’t one identifiable cause.
+In these cases, changing how you sleep could do wonders.

 What Are the Disadvantages to Sleeping with Legs Elevated?

 So, now we’re familiar with the many advantages of sleeping with your legs raised.
-It can clearly be a great option for people with various circulatory and spinal problems, as well as injuries.
+It can be an excellent option for people with various circulatory and spinal problems, as well as injuries.

 However, if we’ve looked at the advantages, it’s only fair to consider the disadvantages too.
 Are there any drawbacks to sleeping with your legs elevated?
 Can it do you any harm?